TureBentzin/ModellProzessor/README.md

 # ModellProzessor

-Compiler &amp; Simulator for the ModellProzessor from the "TI Module" at FH Aachen University.
+Compiler & Simulator for the ModellProzessor from the "TI Module" at FH Aachen University.

 ## How to use